morgant/mlvwmrc/README.md

 ### Disable High DPI

 Unfortunately, MLVWM does not support High DPI (a.k.a.
 HiDPI) resolution scaling, only a traditional 1:1 pixel scaling factor.
-It's suggested to add the following to your `~/.xinitrx` or `~/.xsession`:
+It's suggested to add the following to your `~/.xinitrx` or `~/.xsession` to disable High DPI in GTK & Qt X11 applications:

 ```
 # Disable HiDPI for GTK & Qt X11 applications